MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/media-ingest/02-media-ingestion-pipeline.md

 - improving image quality
 - extracting multiple objects from a single image

 Each AI operation is an independent job.
-The `ai-orchestrator` logs every AI call in `ai_enrichment_call` and does not modify media asset records directly — that responsibility stays with the media normalization service.
+The AI pipeline logs every model call in `ai_job_model_call` and every action in `ai_job_action_log`.
+It does not modify media asset records directly — that responsibility stays with the media normalization service.

 ### Output